Splinter Community

 Splinter is an open source project on GitHub.
 We encourage you to join the Splinter community and contribute to this project in the following ways:

-Chat at splinterworld.slack.com.
-Join us on Slack to ask questions, tell us about a bug, or propose changes and new features.
-Get an invite by visiting join.splinter.dev.
+Chat at Splinter Community Discord.
+Join us on Discord to ask questions, tell us about a bug, or propose changes and new features.

-Report bugs: We track bugs as GitHub issues at Cargill/splinter/issues.
+Report bugs: We track bugs as GitHub issues at splintercommunity/splinter/issues.

 Contribute code: Splinter software is licensed under the Apache License Version 2.0 software license.
 This project accepts GitHub pull requests.
 For more information, see “Contributing Code”, below.